-- Recording Financial Transactions HP6F 46
+- ♦ Recording Financial Transactions HP64 46

-- Recording Financial Information HP04 47
+- ♦ Recording Financial Information HP04 47

-- Business Accounting HP7K 47
+- ♦ Business Accounting HP7K 47

-- Financial Reporting and Analysis HP08 48
+- ♦ Financial Reporting and Analysis HP08 48

-- Management Accounting for Decision Making HP05 48
+- ♦ Management Accounting for Decision Making HP05 48

 - Preparing Financial Forecasts HP70 48

-- Cost Accounting HP5H 47
+- ♦ Cost Accounting HP5H 47

-In the past these Units were designed with the need for students to achieve a percentage of available marks (usually 70%) for each Outcome within the Unit specification.
-In line with SQA policy, a new approach to Accounting Units was introduced in 2010.
-This new approach is called 'Error Tolerance'.
 An Error Tolerance statement is provided within each Unit under the Evidence Requirements for each Outcome.
 This statement clearly indicates the acceptable number of errors (i.e. the threshold) a student may make within the evidence they produce.
 Centres must note:

-- The Error Tolerance approach is only applicable to the Units listed above and where indicated within the Unit specification. - It is the centre's responsibility to ensure that they use most current Unit specification at the time of assessment.
+- ◆ The Error Tolerance approach is only applicable to the Units listed above and where indicated within the Unit specification. - ♦ It is the centre's responsibility to ensure that they use most current Unit specification at the time of assessment.
 Error Tolerances may be reviewed and amended from time to time.